-I am a postdoctoral researcher working with Prof. Michael Baym in the Department of Biomedical Informatics at Harvard Medical School and Prof. William Hanage in the Center for Communicable Disease Dynamics at the Harvard T.H.
-Chan School of Public Health.
-My research is rooted in computer science and applied mathematics, and applied to biology and epidemiology, with the goal of understanding microbial sequence data and with a particular focus on rapid diagnostics.
+I am a postdoctoral researcher in the Baym lab in the Department of Biomedical Informatics at Harvard Medical School.
+My research is rooted in computer science and applied mathematics, and applied to biology and epidemiology, with the goal of understanding microbial sequence data.

 I received my Ph.D. in computer science at Université Paris-Est, while researching also at Institut Curie and Institut Cochin, being supervised by Prof. Gregory Kucherov and Prof. Valentina Boeva.
 Prior to that, I received a bachelor and master degree in mathematical computer science at the Czech Technical University in Prague, working with Prof. Edita Pelantová and Prof. Karel Klouda.